 This post may contain affiliate links, which means I may earn some money if you click on one.
 Read my full disclaimer here.

-If you’ve got a small business and you’re marketing yourself on Instagram, you may be wondering one important thing:
+If you own a small business and you’re marketing yourself on Instagram, you may be wondering one important thing:

-After you’ve spent all that time and effort building your Instagram audience and curating great content, how to do you turn that asset into sales and a steady?
+After you’ve spent all that time and effort building your audience impressing them with your great humor and content, how to do you turn that asset into sales and a steady income?

 There are quite a number of ways you could make money on Instagram, but one of the easiest (and the one I got started with) is selling branded merchandise.
 This could be t-shirts, ball caps, phone cases, tote bags, home decor – you name it.

 You don’t even have to have inventory or worry about shipping products yourself if you use a print fulfillment company like I did.
 Once you get your system set up properly, your online t-shirt shop will run on autopilot to bring in the dough.

 So.
 Why would you choose to start an online t-shirt business?
 Here’s a few good reasons to consider:

 - You can reach millions of people online, way more than you could if you had a physical location.

 - You can make money while you sleep, because your print fulfillment company looks after everything from printing to shipping, and your payments are automated.
 This system is literally set it and forget it.